 Michigan’s law is unprecedented, the first such measure enacted anywhere in the United States that shifts all legislative and executive power from elected officials to appointed officials.
 Phillips follows an earlier case, Brown v.
 Snyder, that challenged Michigan’s previous emergency manager law.
 That case was rendered moot when the law was repealed.

 “Michigan’s emergency manager law is profoundly undemocratic and discriminatory.
-The ongoing crisis in Flint and in Detroit’s school system show the perils that this form of nontransparent and unaccountable governance invites,” said John Philo, Executive and Legal Director of the Sugar Law Center for Economic & Social Justice.
+The ongoing crisis in Flint and Detroit’s school system shows the perils that this form of nontransparent and unaccountable governance invites,” said John Philo, Executive and Legal Director of the Sugar Law Center for Economic & Social Justice.
 “We are confident that the Court of Appeals will find in our favor and if the legislature is unwilling to repeal the law, that it will be struck down by the courts.”

-The Sugar Law Center for Economic and Social Justice, the National Lawyers Guild/Michigan-Detroit Chapter, the ACLU and the Center for Constitutional Rights (CCR), along with several Michigan civil rights lawyers filed both cases.
+The Sugar Law Center for Economic and Social Justice, the National Lawyers Guild/Michigan-Detroit Chapter, the ACLU, and the Center for Constitutional Rights (CCR), along with several Michigan civil rights lawyers filed both cases.

 The Sugar Law Center for Economic and Social Justice is a national, nonprofit organization dedicated to protecting and advancing the rights of working people and their communities.
 Driving Sugar Law’s work is the principle that economic and social rights are civil rights, inseparable from human rights.

-National Lawyers Guild is a national organization of lawyers, law students, legal workers and jailhouse lawyers, founded in 1937 as the first integrated bar association in the country and dedicated to protecting and advancing the principle that human rights are more important than property rights.
+National Lawyers Guild is a national organization of lawyers, law students, legal workers, and jailhouse lawyers, founded in 1937 as the first integrated bar association in the country and dedicated to protecting and advancing the principle that human rights are more important than property rights.

-The ACLU works to guarantee the promise of the Bill of Rights for all and to expand the reach of its guarantees to new areas through all the tools at its disposal: public education, advocacy, organizing and litigation.
+The ACLU works to guarantee the promise of the Bill of Rights for all and to expand the reach of its guarantees to new areas through all the tools at its disposal: public education, advocacy, organizing, and litigation.